lee-zhg/Intro-Watson-Translator/create-translator-instance.md

     $ export url=<your url>
     ```

-1. To verify you re connecting to an instance `Translator` service, execute the command
+1. To verify you are connected to an instance `Translator` service, execute the command

     ```
     $ curl --user "apikey:$apikey" "$url/v3/models?source=en&target=es&version=2018-05-01"